amirmccutchen/finance-landing-page/README.md

 # SecureFi Landing Page

-Welcome to the SecureFi Landing Page repository!
-We are an emerging Fintech Company that specializes in credit recommendations for individuals, and payment processing for businesses.
+Welcome to the SecureFi!
+We are an emerging Fintech that specializes in credit recommendations for individuals, and payment processing for businesses.

 ## Features
 - The website is built with React, using Hooks and State Management for a smooth and responsive experience.